 There are many ways to decide whether an investment is ethical.
 If the investment is in a company, you could try to calculate that company’s carbon footprint, look at how it treats its workers, or count how many independent directors are on its board, for example.

-MSCI, a market-leading financial information provider and compiler of indices, is our data source.
+Integral to Nutmeg’s ESG process is data from MSCI, a market-leading financial information provider and compiler of indices.